Image generated by Dall-E

 mac_power_users_cotypist

-Cotypist is an AI-powered auto-completion app that works in any text field on your Mac.
+Cotypist is an AI-powered auto-completion app (currently in beta, free to use) that works in any text field on your Mac.
+It runs entirely locally on Apple Silicon, so nothing you type ever leaves your machine — a meaningful distinction for anyone handling sensitive documents or client data.
 Completions are generated in real time as you type, allowing you to write faster and more efficiently, while reducing the risk of errors and typos.

 While ChatGPT and other generative AI tools are useful, they often replace your writing with content that doesn’t really sound like you, and usually needs to be substantially edited.
 Cotypist is a response to this.
 It augments your writing rather than replacing it, suggesting words or phrases that you would likely write anyway.
 It’s designed to enhance your unique style and tone, but save you hours in the process.
 Cotypist can be used in any text-based app, including emails, social media posts, documents, customer support platforms and even other AI tools.